-The undervoltage lockout (UVLO) is adjusted using the external voltage divider network of R{ENT} and R{ENB}.
-R{ENT} is connected between the VIN pin and the EN pin of the LM43603-Q1.
+The undervoltage lockout (UVLO) is adjusted using the external voltage divider network of R{ENT} and R{ENB} .
+R{ENT} is connected between VIN and the EN pins of the LM43601-Q1 device.
 R{ENB} is connected between the EN pin and the GND pin.
-The UVLO has two thresholds, one for power up when the input voltage is rising and one for power down or brownouts when the input voltage is falling.
-Equation 24 can be used to determine the VIN UVLO level.
+The UVLO has two thresholds, one for power up when the input voltage is rising and one for powerdown or brownouts when the input voltage is falling.
+Equation 24 can be used to determine the VIN (UVLO) level.